sassoftware/event-provenance-registry/docs/tutorials/watcher/README.md

 ## Overview

-In this tutorial we will explore using the watcher sdk to create a watcher to listen for events from the EPR server.
+In this tutorial we will delve into the utilization of the EPR watcher SDK to craft a watcher, which actively listens for events originating from the EPR server.
+Watchers serve the purpose of monitoring messages within Redpanda, initiating actions based on these messages, and subsequently dispatching event notifications to the EPR Server.

-This tutorial depends on the [Hello World](../hello_world/README.md) being completed.
+This tutorial depends on the [Quickstart](../quickstart/README.md) being completed.

 ## Create a new watcher